gukihuman/spirit-of-lira/assets/scenes/h1-end.md

+# h1-table, h1-mouth-tongue, h1-penis-jerk, h1-eyes-surprised

+> Wait for it... wait for it...
 # h1-table, h1-mouth-saliva, h1-penis-jerk, h1-eyes-surprised

-Wait for it... wait for it...
 > Fuuuck...
 Should I release it in the cauldron?
 # h1-table, h1-mouth-saliva, h1-penis-jerk, h1-eyes-closed
-no, you c'n cum in m'...
+no, you c'n cum in m' mou'
-# h1-table, h1-mouth-saliva, h1-penis-jerk
-in m' mou'
 > What!?
 # h1-table, h1-mouth-speaking, h1-penis-jerk
 I said, you can cum in my mouth!